marcinpeski/mensheviks/_posts/2022-03-01-OHRT-complaint.markdown

 > I have now had the opportunity to seek expert legal advice.
 The complaints have not cleared the first hurdle of meeting the minimum criteria of a code violation, nor will they.
 Due to the vexatious nature of these complaints and the blatant misrepresentation of facts upon which they are based, I have been informed that an early dismissal by the Human Rights Tribunal on their lack of merit may be anticipated.

-> Please be advised that a request for an early dismissal of these complaints will be filed with the Human Rights Tribunal as soon as is procedurally appropriate.
-(14 March 2021)
+> Please be advised that a request for an early dismissal of these complaints will be filed with the Human Rights Tribunal as soon as is procedurally appropriate. (emphasis added)

-Louis Florence (one of the authors of the complaint) reply
+One of the authors of the complaint, Louis Florence, replied to the above email on 17 March.

 > ...
 The applicants agreed to allow our legal counsel to provide a copy of the complaint, in good faith, to the respondent (Terezia Zoric).
 It should be noted that the complaint is not against UTFA, but rather against Terezia Zoric.
-To be very clear, the complaint is not at all about the IHRA definition discussion at UTFA, nor about UTFA's decision not to recommend that the University of Toronto adopt it.
-The complaint itself is confidential, but we can confirm that it is about the impact on a group of Jewish University of Toronto faculty, the applicants to the complaint, who felt and feel that Terezia's Zoom comments on June 15, 2021, in her role as the president of UTFA were anti-Semitic, and furthermore  imperilled their right as members of UTFA to be fairly represented by UTFA in future.
-This belief was so strong that several members decided that their only recourse was to withdraw from UTFA and have their dues redirected to charity, as the UTFA bylaws allow, thereby depriving themselves of all the benefits that UTFA makes available to its members.
-(17 March 2021)
+To be very clear, the complaint is not at all about the IHRA definition discussion at UTFA, nor about UTFA's decision not to recommend that the University of Toronto adopt it. **The complaint ... is about the impact on a group of Jewish University of Toronto faculty, the applicants to the complaint, who felt and feel that Terezia's Zoom comments on June 15, 2021, in her role as the president of UTFA were anti-Semitic, and furthermore  imperilled their right as members of UTFA to be fairly represented by UTFA in future**.
+This belief was so strong that several members decided that their only recourse was to withdraw from UTFA and have their dues redirected to charity, as the UTFA bylaws allow, thereby depriving themselves of all the benefits that UTFA makes available to its members. (emphasis added)

-T. Zoric reply again:
+This led to another, last one, reply by T. Zoric:

 > Thanks to all who have written such kind messages of support.
 Because I do not find the communication below to be accurate, reasonable, warranted, or in good faith, I will not be replying to it here.
 (17 March 2021)